 With over 200 presentations by speakers from 25 countries, the LOPEC Conference set a new record this year.
 Wolfgang Mildner, General Chair of LOPEC, emphasizes: “The numerous submissions for the Conference impressively reflect the positive development of the industry.
 New application examples and success stories from representatives of leading global corporations such as Airbus, Continental, IBM and Polar clearly demonstrate that printed electronics is increasingly becoming part of everyday life in various industries.”

 Over the three days, more than 2,700 participants from 44 countries came to Munich.
 This is an increase of around 15 percent compared to the previous year.
 51 percent of the participants came from abroad.
 LOPEC has thus reaffirmed its status as the globally leading trade fair.
 The strongest visitor countries besides Germany were Great Britain, France and Austria.
 The 163 exhibitors, including DuPont, Evonik, Nissan Chemical Corporation, NovaCentrix, PolyIC and Siemens, came from 19 countries.

 The next LOPEC will take place from March 24 to 26, 2020.

 Image material is available from the media database.
-All contributions from LOPEC TV can be found on our webpage as well as in the media library.
+All contributions from LOPEC TV can be found on our webpage.
 In the download section, original recordings from LOPEC in broadcast quality are made available to you free of charge.